Maryland State Retirees

 What is happening?

 The current State-provided prescription drug plan for Medicare-eligible retirees will end on December 31, 2024.
-Retirees will need to enroll in a Medicare Part D plan during Medicare open enrollment this fall (October 15 – December 7), to have prescription drug coverage on January 1, 2025.
+Retirees who are currently enrolled in the State’s prescription drug plan will need to enroll in a Medicare Part D plan during a Special Enrollment Period this fall, between October 1 and December 31, 2024, to have prescription drug coverage on January 1, 2025.
 You will need to select a Medicare Part D plan from the options that will be available in your geographic area.
-To assist you with this transition, the State will provide one-on-one counseling to walk through your options and enroll you in a plan this fall.
+To assist you with this transition, the State will provide one- on-one counseling to walk through your options and enroll you in a plan this fall.
+Retirees who are not currently enrolled in the State’s prescription drug plan, but who are interested in enrolling in an individual prescription drug plan should enroll during Medicare’s open enrollment this fall between October 15 and December 7, 2024.

 Why is this happening now?